Vaccinations/Immunizations Requirements (A3.07)

 The Student Promotions Committee may also recommend dismissal from the MSPA program to the MSPA program director when a student fails to comply with a remediation plan.

-Students may appeal program dismissal by following the Academic Appeal Process.
+Students may appeal program dismissal by following the Academic Appeal Process in the UMHB Graduate Catalog.

 Readmission to the Program